Kartik-Kahol/Excel_Macros_Project/README.md

 2) In total there were 5 main files each one of those needs to be send to different stakeholders
 3) This macros help us create 5 different mails in Outlook with required attachments and multiple stakeholders without any manual intervention

-**Lastly these 2 Macros were combine togetther to get the final results Automatically**
+**Lastly these 2 Macros were combine together to get the final results Automatically**